Introduction

 How Thermal Paste Works in Heat Transfer

-Thermal paste is a material applied between the CPU/GPU and the heat sink to ensure efficient heat transfer.
-Over time, this paste can dry out and lose its effectiveness, causing your laptop to overheat.
+The last one is called thermal paste which is material applied between CPU/GPU and heat sink to make sure the heat transfer is ideal.
+Over time, this paste can dry out and get useless, making your laptop overheat.

 Quick Fix: Reapplying Thermal Paste